 A Mississippi State University senior interior design major recently received a national furniture design scholarship.

-Cary B. Reynolds of Amory has received the Philadelphia Scholarship for Furniture Design for $2,500.
+Cary B. Reynolds of Amory has received the Philadelphia Scholarship for Furniture Design for $2,500 – one of nine scholarships offered by the International Furniture Design Association (IFDA) this year.
+His classmate, Molly Taylor, was also a scholarship recipient.

 The project he submitted for the scholarship, "Waterfall Chair," was completed in instructor Anna Chaney's class.